 If you have any questions about when to replace your heating equipment, be sure to contact an Irving Energy heating expert, or call us at 1.888.310.1924 – we’re here to help.

-Here are some tips to consider to help improve the efficiency of your home heating strategy in the new year.
+Tips to consider to help improve the efficiency of your home heating strategy this heating season:

 Consider capping your propane or heating oil costs.
 With Cap Pricing, you simply pay a small fee to ensure that your price will never go higher than the capped price.
 But should prices go down, you get the benefit of paying the lower price.